Ban medical tourism: RNAO speaks out for medicare

 What is medical tourism?

 Medical tourism refers to a practice where patients travel across international borders to receive health care on a pay-for-treatment basis, as a means to generate revenue.
 This practice puts paying patients ahead of Ontario residents who are waiting for care, jumping the queue and displacing Ontarians who need care.

 Is this happening in Ontario?

 Yes.
-According to staff, media reports, and online documents, some Toronto hospitals are actively engaging in medical tourism.
-Examples include:
+According to staff, media reports, and online documents, some Ontario hospitals have actively engaged in medical tourism.

 What is the harm?